-A network of high-quality pedestrian and bicycle paths should be provided, using Figure 11 as guidance, to connect neighboring properties to the Metrorail and BRT stations, plazas, parks, and other open spaces, and ground floor retail and service uses.
-This network should connect the northern and southern portions of the site to the broader TDA, as well as to Land Units F and I. A 10-foot-wide shared use path and a minimum 8-foot-wide landscape panel with street trees should be provided along the North Kings Highway frontage to accommodate pedestrians and bicyclists of all ages and abilities.
+A network of high-quality pedestrian and bicycle paths should be provided, using Figure 11 for guidance, to connect neighboring properties to the Metrorail and BRT stations, plazas, parks, and other open spaces, and ground floor retail and service uses.
+This network should connect the northern and southern portions of the site to the broader TDA, and to Land Units F and I. A 10-foot-wide shared use path and a minimum 8-foot-wide landscape panel with street trees should be provided along the North Kings Highway frontage to accommodate pedestrians and bicyclists of all ages and abilities.
 Improved bicycle and pedestrian facilities with streetscape should be provided along Huntington Avenue, including repurposing right-of-way inside the curb such as the right-turn lane along the site frontage.
 To promote connectivity to the site from the surrounding community, clearly marked crosswalks should be provided at all four legs of signalized intersections.
 A mid-block crossing should be provided between Metroview Parkway and Fenwick Drive to facilitate direct access to the Cameron Run Greenway Trail from the site.
-An interparcel walkway should be provided to Land Unit I in the northern portion to facilitate movement to and from the planned transit-oriented redevelopment of Land Unit I to the Metrorail station entrance.